Superfoods: Fact or Fiction

 One of the more heavily marketed superfoods is avocados.
 And for good reason too.
 This fruit contains plenty of monounsaturated and polyunsaturated fats that are good for anti-inflammatory processes in the body.
 The omega-3 content helps promote healthy skin elasticity which maintains a youthful appearance.
 They also have a high fiber content.
 One medium avocado delivers 10 grams of fiber.
 Avocados also contain antioxidants in the form of vitamins C and E. They also contain vitamins K, and B6.

-Now that we have gone over the benefits of superfoods it is time to take a look at the underbelly of the superfood market.
-The term ‘superfood’ is not a regulated term by any scientific or government organization.
-For example, a regulated term such as ‘whole grain’ is protected under law in the U.S. This means a food can only be labeled as whole grain if it meets specific nutritional requirements set by the FDA.
-The term ‘superfood’ is a buzzword often used to describe a food high in any desirable nutrients and relatively low in undesirable nutrients.
-Now, this does not mean superfoods aren’t real, but it means no one can agree on a specific marker that makes a food ‘super’.
+Now that we have gone over the benefits of superfoods, it is time to take a look at the underbelly of the superfood market.
+The term “superfood” is not a regulated term by any scientific or government organization.
+For example, a regulated term such as “whole grain” is protected under law in the U.S. This means a food can only be labeled as whole grain if it meets specific nutritional requirements set by the FDA.
+The term “superfood” is a buzzword often used to describe a food high in any desirable nutrients and relatively low in undesirable nutrients.
+Now, this does not mean superfoods aren’t real, but it means no one organization can agree on a specific marker that makes a food “super.”

-Now you may feel betrayed and manipulated by the food industry and social media labelling these foods as ‘super’.
-As if all you have to do is eat one of these foods and you become impervious to disease.
+Now, you may feel betrayed and manipulated by the food industry and social media labeling these foods as “super,” as if all you have to do is eat one of these foods and you become impervious to disease.
 These brands manipulate consumers into a dependency mindset.
-‘Sure you can have energy drinks and pizza everyday, but if you drink our algae powder with water every morning your gut health will be at its prime.’
-This is not the case and one should be wary of how much they may rely on one superfood for their over all wellbeing.
-And yes, unfortunately it does get worse because not only does this industry make you think you are exempt from eating a balanced diet; it causes harm to the environments of developing countries.
+“Sure, you can have energy drinks and pizza every day, but if you drink our algae powder with water every morning, your gut health will return to its peak.”
+This is not the case, and one should be wary of how much they may rely on one superfood for their overall well-being.
+And yes, unfortunately, it does get worse, because not only does this industry make you think you are exempt from eating a balanced diet; it also causes harm to the environments of developing countries.
 According to a research study done on the marketing of superfoods, “these foodstuffs are produced far from the developed regions of the world, and the increase of their demand has consequences in producer countries” (Cobos, 2023).
+Supply has to meet demand.
+If chia seeds are going viral on TikTok, then farmers need to find shortcuts to meet the demand and produce more chia seeds in a shorter time-frame than what was done previous.
 This may lead to the transition from traditional agricultural styles to more intensive agricultural styles that negatively impact the soil.
 The demand will lead to the reduction of the growth of other traditional crops and sticking to a main crop that will make the most money overseas.
-The need to shovel out as much product as possible will result in a monoculture of crops.
-Which is not good in the long-term.
+The need to shovel out as much product as possible will result in a monoculture of crops, which is not good in the long-term health of the local environment and prices of traditional crops.

 Sources: